dhdorr/cs431/assignment3/readme.txt

 Name:Derek Dorr CWID:890792021

 Contributions:
 Yixiang Yan:
 add nickname and color to database;
 add page for enter nickname before enter chat room;
 modifications to the server code to add random color for each user and  nickname to database;
 modifications to the client code to send nickname to server and display new feature;

 Derek Dorr:
+Created database table
+Tested security against sql injections

 <?php
 $hostname = "mariadb";